lyft/clutch/docs/blog/2021-01-19-frontend-asset-passthrough.md

 This leads us to our solution, which we call Frontend Asset Passthrough.
 How this works is simple: when a request for a static asset does not reside on disk, Clutch will fallback to a configured provider to look for the asset.

-Lets first take a look at the [proto configration](https://github.com/lyft/clutch/blob/890245e7d2a1bf91623a9e74b39f1083dbd5ea2c/api/config/gateway/v1/gateway.proto#L105-L119) and then will go into more detail.
+Let's first take a look at the [proto configuration](https://github.com/lyft/clutch/blob/890245e7d2a1bf91623a9e74b39f1083dbd5ea2c/api/config/gateway/v1/gateway.proto#L105-L119) and then will go into more detail.

 ```protobuf
 message Assets {